ZanzyTHEbar/dragonscale-genkit/README.md

 DragonScale is a modular, extensible workflow automation framework powered by AI.
 It provides a structured approach to building AI-powered applications that can plan, execute, and solve complex tasks using tools and context retrieval.

+LLM-Driven task execution.
+Register the tool once, the LLM does the rest.

 ## Overview

 DragonScale orchestrates AI workflows through a powerful pipeline: